Kote Hanuman reemerged a Prasanna Veera Anjaneya

 Prasanna Veera Anjaneya Temple, Eswaran koil street, Chittoor town, Andhra

-“Kote” was the place from where the entire administrative work was done.
-It is worthy to note even today at many major cities and towns of India, many of the Government offices functions from the erstwhile fort of the city.
+‘Kote’ was the place where the entire administrative work was done.
+It is worth noting that even today in many major cities and towns of India, many of the Government offices function from the erstwhile fort of the city.

-Therefore it is always an area which is busy with activity.
-Chittoor fort area was also a busy area known as ‘shantha pet’.
-Since Chittoor is the place of power, people from the villages had to come to Chittoor for getting their work done.
+Therefore it is always an area that is busy with activity.
+Chittoor Fort area was also a busy area known as ‘Shantha pet’.
+Since Chittoor was the place of power, people from the villages had to come to Chittoor to get their work done.
 Their stay and food were taken care of by the people who maintained Dharmasala near Khilla.
-In earlier days where transport facilities were inadequate, pilgrims who are on the way to Tirupati were also provided with facility to stay by the roadside Dharamsala.
-The Dharmasala near Khilla run by the “Kota” family was a popular one those days.
+In earlier days when transport facilities were inadequate, pilgrims who were on the way to Tirupati were also provided with the facility to stay by the roadside of Dharamsala.
+The Dharmasala near Khilla run by the ‘Kota’ family was a popular one those days.

 The pundit who was taking care of the poojas in Sri Varadharaja Perumal [Kasi Viswanatha sametha] known as raja koil was staying near the Khilla.
 This family of priests had a right to do pooja for Sri Balaji of Tirupati also by turn.

-Although, there is no more a fort now, but the area was known as kote area.
+Although there is no more a fort now, the area was known as the Kote area.
 Many of the buildings inside the fort had gone to ruins; the area was covered with thorns and bushes.
 Practically only the temples in that area were functioning.

 Dream of the Priest

-It happened on one night on the excellent wee hours in the year 1841.
+It happened one night in the excellent wee hours of the year 1841.
 The then priest of Varadharaja Perumal temple was awakened by a strange dream.
-He was told that He is resting very nearby should be unearthed and reestablished [punar pradishtapana].
+He was told that He is resting very nearby and should be unearthed and reestablished [punar pradishtapana].
 The priest could identify that it was Lord Anjaneya who was commanding him to undertake the task.
-Next morning, the priest went on an expedition in search of Lord Anjaneya whom he had seen in the wee hours along with other devotees.
+The next morning, the priest went on an expedition in search of Lord Anjaneya whom he had seen in the wee hours along with other devotees.
 The khilla area where thorns and bushes had grown was thoroughly searched with the help of other devotees.
 By afternoon he could locate the vigraha of the Lord near Muniswaran temple in the khilla area.

 Kote Anjaneya

-The deity was huge, and with the help of devotees, the priest brought the vigraha near the Kota chatram and on an auspicious day ‘Purnar pradishtapana’ of Lord Kote Hanuman was performed.
+The deity was huge, and with the help of devotees, the priest brought the vigraha near the Kota chatram, and on an auspicious day ‘Purnar pratishthapana’ of Lord Kote Hanuman was performed.
 Kote Anjaneya was renamed as Prasanna Veera Anjaneya.
 Daily poojas were arranged from then on.
 The priest’s family continues to perform the pooja for the Lord Prasanna Veera Anjaneya.

-The priest who was assigned the task of locating the deity in 1841 was the great grandfather of the present priest.
-Family is blessed by the Lord to carry on the worship for Him.
+The priest who was assigned the task of locating the deity in 1841 was the great-grandfather of the present priest.
+The family was blessed by the Lord to continue the worship for Him.

 Temple

-Earlier the temple for Lord Hanuman was simple.
-Garbhagraham, a mandapam and a stone lamp pillar constituted the temple.
+Prasanna Veera Anjaneya Temple, Eswaran koil street, Chittoor town, Andhra Earlier the temple for Lord Hanuman was simple.
+Garbhagraham, a mandapam, and a stone lamp pillar constituted the temple.
 Huge numbers of devotees visited the temple not only from Chittoor but also from nearby villages.
 On Saturdays, there will be a surge of people visiting the temple.
 Then bhajan and keerthan use to be conducted throughout Saturday night in the temple.
 Since bhajans were conducted, this place was known as ‘Krishna Mandram’.
 A stone lamp pillar was erected by a family for the benefit of the devotees.
-On the top of the stone lamp piller a lamp was lighted up every night.
+On the top of the stone lamp pillar, a lamp was lit up every night.
 This task and cost were undertaken by the same family, thus with the participation of devotees, the temple was brimming with activity.

 Temple today

-Today the temple had been rebuilt with a generous donation from devotees.
-The ‘Kota’ family had given the ‘chatram’ area for improving the temple.
+Today the temple has been rebuilt with a generous donation from devotees.
+The ‘Kota’ family had given the ‘chatram’ area to improve the temple.
 A large temple for Sri Venkateswara had been built.
 The temple for Sri Hanuman had been reconstructed.

 Sri Pressana Veera Anjaneya

-Prasanna Veera Anjaneya, Chittoor town, Andhra Sri Anjaneya of this kshetra is ‘ajaanu bhahu’, a gigantic figure standing south facing and His valor is seen Tacitly.
+Prasanna Veera Anjaneya, Chittoor town, Andhra Sri Anjaneya of this kshetra is ‘ajaanu bahu’, a gigantic figure standing south facing, and His valor is seen Tacitly.
 An admirable deity He is.

 Although Sri Hanuman is seen to be in standing posture, actually He is pinning down Akshan the son of Ravana with His right leg.
 The lotus feet of the Lord are adorned with thandai and nupuram.
-Lord is wearing dothi in kacham style and girdle made of a triple string of muJja-grass.
+Lord is wearing dothi in kacham style and a girdle made of a triple string of muJja-grass.
 The hip belt holds a small knife.
-His left hand adorning keauram in upper arm and bracelet in fore-arm is seen resting on the left hip, and in His hand he is holding the stem of sowgandika flower.
+His left hand adorns keyur in his upper arm and a bracelet on his forearm is seen resting on the left hip, and in His hand, he is holding the stem of a sowgandika flower.
 The flower which is still to bloom is seen above His left shoulder.
 The bahu-vallayam adds beauty to His shoulders.
 The yagjopaviitam is seen across His broad chest.
-He is wearing two malas as ornaments, one of which has a pendant adorns His bosom.
+He is wearing two malas as ornaments, one of which has a pendant adorning His bosom.
 With His raised right hand wearing ‘abhaya mudra’ He showers blessings on His devotees.
 The tail of the Lord rises above His head, the end of which is slightly coiled.
-Lord is wearing ear-studs which are touching His shoulders.
-Lord is also wearing ‘karna pushpam’ in His ears.
-Neatly combed ‘sheka’ tied in a knot could be seen on the side of the right ear.
+Lord is wearing ear studs which are touching His shoulders.
+Lord is also wearing ‘Karna Pushpam’ in His ears.
+Neatly combed ‘shika’ tied in a knot could be seen on the side of the right ear.

 Along with all ornaments a small knife in the casing which adorns His right hip as an ornament is seen.
 Mustache, Akshan pinned by His leg shows His valor as VEERA.
-Neatly tied sheka, abhaya mudra, sowgandika pushpa and the direct looking glowing eyes only adds beauty to the Lord as a pleasant santha –PRASANNA swaroopi.
+Neatly tied shika, abhaya mudra, Sowgandika Pushpa, and the direct-looking glowing eyes only add beauty to the Lord as a pleasant santha –PRASANNA swaroopi.

 Experience

-Take the blessings of the Lord of this kshetra who bestows Mangalam through His direct looking bright, radiant eyes.
-New vigor, zeal, and pleasant approach in your endeavor will be felt with the blessings of Pressana Veera of this kshetra.
+Take the blessings of the Lord of this kshetra who bestows Mangalam through His direct-looking bright, radiant eyes.
+New vigor, zeal, and a pleasant approach in your endeavor will be felt with the blessings of Pressana Veera of this kshetra.

 KINDLY RECORD YOUR VIEWS